tacman/msgphp/docs/ddd/message-bus.md

 # Message Bus

-A domain message bus is bound to `MsgPhp\Domain\Message\DomainMessageBus`.
+A domain message bus is bound to `MsgPhp\Domain\DomainMessageBus`.
 Its purpose is to dispatch any type of message object either synchronously or asynchronously.

 A message object is considered [domain-specific language] (DSL) and can be listened for using so called "message handlers" (a [PHP callable]).